npwaters/flowtomation/partB/test_files/README.txt

+Note:
+the test below are primarily related to part 2

 the numbers below correspond to ocnfiguration files in the 'test_files' directory

 1. an empty json program configuration file (no text at all)